meatherly/meatherly.github.com/_posts/2015-05-11-phoenixauthentication.md

 ---
 layout: post
-title: "Phoenix app with home made authentication"
+title: "Phoenix app with authentication"
 description: "Rolling in the deep with Authentication and Phoenix"
 category:
 tags: [phoenix authentication comeonin plug]